mwz-cg/playground-es6-and-beyond-part-1/statement.md

 console.log(sum(1, 2, 3, 4));
 ```

-Note that the `arguments` is not even a real array, so the example fails to compile.
-Fix the code to make it compile.
+Note that you cannot call `slice` directly on `arguments` because it is not a real Array object.

 Now with ES6 this code becomes: